Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Evaluation

 \subsection{Static Attack Detection}

-Table~\ref{tab:main_results} reports position and type accuracy across all monitors and baselines on the 450-chain benchmark.
+Table~\ref{tab:main_results} reports the position accuracy across all monitors and baselines on the 450-chain benchmark.

-\textbf{LLM monitors substantially outperform content-safety baselines.} SelfCheckGPT achieves only 44.36\% position accuracy---little better than random guessing on a multi-step chain---confirming that factual consistency checking is fundamentally misaligned with the task of detecting logical reasoning errors.
-Its sampling-based consistency signal carries no information about structural reasoning failures such as Goal Deviation or Reasoning Loop, which constitute the majority of errors in attack-induced chains.
+\textbf{LLM monitors substantially outperform content-safety baselines.} LCM achieves 36.22\% position accuracy, only slightly better than random guessing on multi-step chains.
+This confirms that factual consistency checking is fundamentally misaligned with the task of detecting logical reasoning errors.
+LCM's binary hallucination signal fails to capture the nuanced error types and reasoning anomalies present in our benchmark, leading to poor localization performance.

-\textbf{Process reward models provide partial signal but lack classification capability.} Qwen2.5-Math-PRM-7B achieves 68.83\% position accuracy, outperforming SelfCheckGPT by a substantial margin.
+\textbf{Process reward models provide partial signal but lack classification capability.} Qwen2.5-Math-PRM-7B achieves 68\% position accuracy, outperforming LCM by a substantial margin.
 This suggests that step-quality scoring does capture some reasoning anomalies.
 However, PRMs are trained to assess answer-trajectory quality on mathematical benchmarks and lack generalization to diverse error types such as Misinterpretation (1a) or Premature Conclusion (3c).
-Critically, neither baseline produces error-type labels, precluding their use for diagnostic or attack-classification purposes---a core requirement of our design goals \textbf{G3} and \textbf{G4}.
+Critically, neither baseline produces error-type labels, precluding their use for diagnostic or attack-classification purposes--a core requirement of our design goals \textbf{G3} and \textbf{G4}.

-\textbf{All LLM monitor configurations outperform both baselines on position accuracy.} Even the weakest LLM configuration (GPT-4o at 73.11\%) exceeds the PRM baseline, and the strongest (Qwen3.5-35B-A3B at 84.88\%) improves over the PRM by 16.05 percentage points.
+\textbf{All LLM monitor configurations outperform both baselines on position accuracy.} Even the weakest LLM configuration (GPT-4o at 68.67\%) exceeds the PRM baseline, and the strongest (Gemini-3-Flash at 87.11\%) improves over the PRM by 19.11 percentage points.
 This demonstrates that embedding the explicit error taxonomy into the prompt enables LLMs to detect reasoning-level anomalies that reward models trained on implicit quality signals cannot capture.

-\textbf{Type accuracy is consistently high relative to position accuracy.} Across all LLM monitors, the gap between position accuracy and type accuracy is modest (at most 7.33 percentage points for gpt-oss-20b), indicating that once a monitor correctly localizes an erroneous step, it can reliably assign the correct error subtype.
-Qwen3.5-35B-A3B achieves the highest type accuracy at 85.37\%, suggesting that its stronger reasoning understanding translates to more precise error diagnosis.
-This high type accuracy validates the practical utility of the monitor for downstream tasks such as automated attack attribution and targeted model debugging.